Flyers move to 3-0-0 after All-Star break with win over Kraken - Yahoo Sports

 Tortorella's club did a little bit of everything offensively Saturday night, scoring at even strength, on the power play and on the penalty kill.
 Nine different players recorded a point.

-Sean Couturier delivered the game-winner, Ryan Poehling scored the club's league-leading 12th shorthanded goal of the season and Scott Laughton netted the game-opening marker on the man advantage.
+Sean Couturier delivered the game-winner, Ryan Poehling scored the team's league-leading 12th shorthanded goal of the season and Scott Laughton netted the game-opening marker on the man advantage.

 Tortorella wasn't happy with the Flyers' final two periods in a 4-1 win Thursday over the Jets.